Top 10 Famous Monuments in Dublin

 You can find the statue of Constance Markievics at Tara Street, opposite the fire station.
 Constance Markievicz was a famous Irish politician, revolutionary, nationalist and socialist, fought in the 1916 Easter Risings and the first woman to be elected for the British Parliament later.
 Erected in 1998, the statue displays her with her beloved dog Poppet.

 7- Wellington Monument

-The Wellington Monument is a triangular obelisk located in Phoenix Park and it’s actually the highest Obelisk in Europe, 63 metres tall (175- foot-high).
-The monument was inspired by the Egyptians obelisks, it was built in 1861 to celebrate the victories of Arthur Wellesley, Duke of Wellington at the battle of Waterloo.
+The Wellington Monument is a triangular obelisk located in Phoenix Park.
+It’s actually the highest Obelisk in Europe standing 63 metres tall (175- foot-high).
+The Dublin monuments was inspired by the Egyptians obelisks.
+It was built in 1861 to celebrate the victories of Arthur Wellesley, Duke of Wellington at the battle of Waterloo.
 It has 4 plaques on it, one with a text about Wellesley, 3 others about his career in Waterloo, the Indian Wars, about Civil and Religious Liberty.

 This large white cross is also located in Phoenix Park, it’s 35 metres high (116 feet high) and made out of steel girders.
 The monument was erected due to the papal visit of John Paul II in 1979, who delivered an open-air sermon in the same location for 1.25 million people – about one-quarter of the whole Irish population.